Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 3.4 Treatment

-Treatment depends on the cause:
+The treatment depends on the cause:

-• Food allergies: Switch to hypoallergenic food.
+• Food allergies: Switching to hypoallergenic food.

-• Environmental allergies: medications and special shampoos.
+• Environmental allergies: Medications and special shampoos.

 • Flea allergies: Regular flea prevention.